podium-lib/podium-lib.github.io/docs/api/podlet.md

 title: @podium/podlet
 ---

-Module for building page fragment servers in a micro frontend architecture.
+Module for building page fragment servers for micro frontend architectures.

 A podlet server is responsible for generating HTML fragments which can then be used in a [@podium/layout] server to compose a full HTML page.

-This module can be used together with a plain node.js HTTP server or any HTTP framework and any templating language of your choosing (or none if you prefer).
+This module can be used together with a plain Node.js HTTP server or any HTTP framework and any templating language of your choosing (or none if you prefer).

-Connect compatible middleware based frameworks (such as [Express]) are considered first class in Podium so this module provides a `.middleware()` method for convenience.
+Connect compatible middleware based frameworks (such as [Express]) are considered first class in Podium and so this module provides a `.middleware()` method for convenience.

 For writing podlet servers with other HTTP frameworks, please see the